travitch/foreign-inference/README.md

     export PATH=$PATH:`pwd`/whole-program-llvm

 This will put the `IIGlue` and `IIGen` binaries in `~/.cabal/bin`.
-Binaries for i386 and x86_64 are available on my [research page](http://pages.cs.wisc.edu/~travitch/pldi-2009/).
+Binaries for i386 and x86_64 Linux are available on my [research page](http://pages.cs.wisc.edu/~travitch/pldi-2009/).